-When using text in ads, it’s a must that they are legible from mobile devices.
+Text in ads must be legible on mobile devices.
 Many users carry out their search queries from their phones, and their view includes only the top portion of phone screens when the video is seen while holding a phone vertically.

-When using audio narration or a person to describe the video, keep things concise and point, so users aren’t overwhelmed.
+Audio narration must keep things concise and on point, so users aren’t overwhelmed.
 There is no need to explain everything the product offers in one video (more on that below.)

 The video’s message should have an emotional hook that quickly connects with the audience and resolves an issue.
 This itch is why you should highlight the unique selling propositions of your product or service in your ads.